EranStarkLab/LearningToLearn/README.md

 ## **LearningToLearn**

-This repository contains MATLAB routines used to generate the Figures of Levi, Aviv, Stark, 2024, PNAS Nexsus (https://academic.oup.com/pnasnexus/advance-article/doi/10.1093/pnasnexus/pgae203/7676433)
+This repository contains MATLAB routines used to generate the Figures of Levi, Aviv, and Stark (2024) "Learning to learn: Single session acquisition of new rules by freely moving mice", PNAS Nexus (https://academic.oup.com/pnasnexus/advance-article/doi/10.1093/pnasnexus/pgae203/7676433)

 ## Overview
 Humans excel at learning from examples and adapting to new rules, but conditions for